 Fatigue During Sarcoidosis

 The majority of sarcoidosis patients display symptoms of fatigue at the time of diagnosis.
 This is probably caused by the inflammatory process of the disease.
-Certain proteins (cytokines) are produced by the immune system as a result of the infection.
-These proteins may cause symptoms of fatigue.
+Certain proteins, called cytokines (investigated by our 2015 Research Project) are produced by the immune system as part of the body’s response to sarcoidosis.
+The proteins help defend the affected organ(s) against damage from the condition but may also cause symptoms of fatigue.

 Read More About Fatigue and Sarcoidosis…